37 Work from Home Proofreading and Editing Jobs Online

 Edit 911 – Edit 911 offers editing and proofreading services for businesses, students, authors, and more.
 To work with the company, you’ll need a PhD in English or a related field, plus have verifiable skills as a published writer.

 Edit Fast – Edit Fast seeks freelance editors and proofreaders to edit the works of its clients.
 Work may not be consistent, depending on current business.
 You get 60% of the earnings from a project paid via PayPal.

-Editor World – Editor World provides academic, book, and business document editing to its clients.
+Editor World (Currently not available)– Editor World provides academic, book, and business document editing to its clients.
 It doesn’t appear to require experience or a degree, but you’ll need to pass a test along with your application.
 If you’re accepted, you’ll be placed in the marketplace for clients to find you, based on their needs.